Enveloppe/obsidian-mkdocs-publisher-python/README.md

     - `category: false` will **hide** the file from navigation.
     - `category: hidden` will do the same.
     - `category: folder1/folder2/` will move the file in `folder2`, under `folder1`
     - `category: folder1/folder2/filename` will rename the file `index` and allow support of [section's index page](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/#section-index-pages)
     You can customize the folder with [Awesome Pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin)
 3. `update: false` prevent to update the file after the first publishing
 4. `description` : Add a description to the file (for meta-tag sharing)[^3]
 5. `title` : Change the title in the navigation.
-6. `image` : Add an image for meta-tags sharing.[^4] It needs to be the name of the file, as `image.png`.
+6. `image` : Add an image for meta-tags sharing.[^3] It needs to be the name of the file, as `image.png`.

 ## Usage
 The script can be use :
 - Directly in Obsidian, using [Obsidian Shell Commands](https://github.com/Taitava/obsidian-shellcommands) (see [Obsidian Shell's configuration](#obsidian-shell-configuration))
 - In [Terminal](#terminal).
 The platform supported are :
-- macOS, Linux and Windows (referred as 'Computer')
+- macOS, Linux and Windows
 - [IOS](#ios) (with [Pyto](https://pyto.app) and/or [a-shell](https://holzschu.github.io/a-Shell_iOS/) with [Working Copy](https://workingcopyapp.com/))

 ### Configuration